michimussato/OpenStudioLandscapes/README.md

 Pipeline backbone - with ease, independence and scalability.

-A toolkit to easily create reproducible
+A toolkit - or a declarative build system if you will - to easily create reproducible
-Deadline Render Farm environment setups: create setups for production, testing, debugging, development, migration, DB restore etc.
+Render Farm environment setups: create Landscapes for production, testing, debugging, development, migration, DB restore etc.